A framework for joint assessment of a terminal event and a score existing only in the absence of the terminal event: Statistical Methods

 Finally, the estimate for $\esty{\psi} = \esty{{\theta}}^{(1)} - \esty{{\theta}}^{(0)}$, is obtained as

 with the asymptotic variance approximated by $(1 -1)\widehat{\Sigma}(1 -1)^{\top}$ and estimated influence function given by

-Similarly, a semi-parametric efficient estimate of $\estt{\theta}^{(a)}$ can be obtained from the EIF (Supplementary Material equation \eqref{eq:teif}), and combined in a similar fashion into an estimate, $\estt{\widehat{\psi}}$ of the target parameter $\estt{\psi} = \estt {\theta}^{(0)} - \estt{\theta}^{(1)}$.
+Similarly, an efficient estimate of $\estt{\theta}^{(a)}$ can be obtained from an augmented influence function, and combined in a similar fashion into an estimate, $\estt{\widehat{\psi}}$ of the target parameter $\estt{\psi} = \estt {\theta}^{(1)} - \estt{\theta}^{(0)}$.
 The details of this estimation procedure are given in more details in \citep{blanche22:binreg} and are implemented in the R function \texttt{mets::binregATE} \citep{metsr}.
-With access to the EIFs for both $\estt{\widehat{\psi}}$ and $\esty{\widehat{\psi}}$ we can use the stacking method above to calculate the joint asymptotic distribution and correlation between the estimates that we need for applying the multiple testing procedure that we describe in details in the next section.
-The estimators are implemented in the targeted R package \citep{targetedr} and implementation details are given in the Supplementary Material Section \ref{sec:software}.
+With access to the influence functions for both $\estt{\widehat{\psi}}$ and $\esty{\widehat{\psi}}$ we can use the stacking method above to calculate the joint asymptotic distribution and correlation between the estimates that we need for applying the multiple testing procedure that we describe in details in the next section.
+The estimators are implemented in the \texttt{targeted} R package \citep{targetedr} and implementation and theoretical details are given in the Supplementary Material Section \ref{sec:software}.

+In Section~\ref{sec:testing}, we transition from estimation to formal inference.
+To provide a clinically transparent assessment, we must simultaneously evaluate the impact of treatment on both the terminal event and the clinical score.
+We utilize the joint asymptotic Gaussian distribution of the estimators derived in this section to perform a closed testing procedure.
+This procedure ensures Family-Wise Error Control at the $\alpha$ level: we first evaluate the intersection hypothesis sing a signed Wald test, which incorporates the estimated correlation between our targets to maximize power.
+Only if this intersection is rejected do we proceed to test the individual hypotheses.
+The use of a signed version of the Wald test is essential here to accommodate the one-sided nature of clinical superiority and non-inferiority claims.